Table Of Contents

 • Unsweetened oat milk has roughly 12 grams of net carbs per eight-ounce serving, which is half or more of the daily net carb limit for a keto diet.

-The closest equivalent to cow milk is soy milk, which has about 95 calories and 7 to 12 grams of protein per cup.
-Almond milk has the fewest calories (30 to 50) but has the fewest grams of protein (1 per cup).
+Soy milk most closely resembles cow’s milk nutritionally, containing approximately 95 calories and 7 to 12 grams of protein per cup.
+In contrast, almond milk has the lowest calorie content (30 to 50) but provides the least protein (only 1 gram per cup).

-Coconut Milk vs Almond Milk: Which Is Healthier?
+Coconut Milk vs Almond Milk: Making the Healthier Choice

 1. Almond milk is produced from almonds, while coconut milk is made from the flesh of coconuts.
 Both are alternatives to non-dairy milk.